pauliro/ride-record-lisk/README.md

 ## 🙏 Credits

 RideRecords is built upon the excellent foundation provided by [Scaffold-Lisk](https://github.com/LiskHQ/scaffold-lisk) (a fork of [Scaffold-ETH2](https://github.com/scaffold-eth/scaffold-eth-2)), a toolkit that greatly simplifies dApp development.
-Special thanks to the creators and maintainers of these projects and all the underlying technologies (Next.js, Hardhat, Wagmi, RainbowKit, Viem, Tailwind CSS).
+Special thanks to the creators and maintainers of these projects and all the underlying technologies (Next.js, Hardhat, Wagmi, RainbowKit, Viem, Tailwind CSS) and of course all mentors.